 IT 240LT: Help Desk II.
 (3) A continuation of Help Desk I. In this course, students assist Help Desk I students in providing assistance to users over the dedicated Help Desk Service Phone.
 Students are required to update the Help Desk manual.
-Prerequisites: IT 140LT, CS 151L or CS 170LT.
+Prerequisite: IT 140LT, CS 151L or CS 170T.
 IT 241LT: Web Design: Introduction to XML.
 (3) Hands-on course in designing and developing dynamic World Wide Web sites using XML (Extensible Markup Language).
 Students will learn how to use XML, which enables designers to represent the content - or semantic characteristics - of information on Web pages, in conjunction with HTML, which enables designers to represent the appearance - or formatting characteristics - of information on Web pages.
 They will learn how to use XML to create Web sites that enable information to be shared among servers, clients, and databases.
-Prerequisite: IT 145LT.
+Prerequisites: IT 145LT and CS 160T.
 IT 242LT: Web Design: Introduction to Forms.
 (3) Hands-on course in designing and developing interactive World Wide Web sites that include forms and allows users to perform transactions.
 Students will learn how to create forms using HTML, how to write scripts for forms using JavaScripts, and how to write CGI (Common Gateway Interface) scripts in Perl.
 These techniques will enable students to create transactional Web sites that allow users to enter information and enable Web servers to get, process, and return the information.
 Prerequisite: IT 145LT.
 IT 244LT: Information Architectures for Complex WebSites.
 (3) Course in information architectures for large-scale informational or transactional Web sites.
 Students will learn how Web architects organize information; design navigation systems, design labeling systems, design search systems, create Web site blueprints, and apply those blueprints to the development of Web sites.
 Students will create information architectures for their own Web sites.
 Prerequisite: IT 145LT, Recommended IT 149LT.
 IT 246LT: Web Design: Creating a Portfolio.
 (3) Course in creating portfolios of Web designs.
-Students will design and develop examples of informational and/or transactional Web site, using HTML, CSS, JavaScript, DHTML, XML, Perl and/or other Web Technologies.
-Prerequisites: IT 145LT, IT 149LT, IT 242LT.
-INTRODUCTORY STUDIES Introductory Studies courses do not count toward UNM-Los Alamos associate degrees or certificates.
-IS-ENGLISH A student who wishes to enroll in a course requiring a prerequisite must earn a grade of C (not C-) or better in the prerequisite course.
+Students will design and develop examples of informational and/ or transactional Web site, using HTML, CSS, JavaScript, DHTML, XML, Perl and/or other Web Technologies.
+Prerequisites: IT 145LT, IT 149LT and IT 242LT.
+IT 260LT: Network Security Practices.
+(3) The primary goal of the course is a general introduction to "defense-in-depth" perimeter security on both Windows and UNIX/Linus networks and an in-depth study of the step-by-step approach used in computer/network attacks.
+Prerequisite: IT 120LT.

+IT 293T: Topics.
+(1-3) Titles will vary.

+Introductory Studies

+Introductory Studies courses do not count toward UNM-Los Alamos associate degrees or certificates.

+IS-ENGLISH

+A student who wishes to enroll in a course requiring a prerequisite must earn a grade of C (not C-) or better in the prerequisite course.

 IS-Engl 010T: English Fundamentals.
+(4)

-(4) Intensive study of basic vocabulary, grammar and mechanics and paragraph development.
+Intensive study of basic vocabulary, grammar and mechanics, and paragraph development.
 Reinforcement of reading, study, and other academic skills.

 Pre- or corequisite: IS-Engl 020T.